an afternoon at the neighborhood park.

 Most are cozily stuck in the ways known to work to even consider attempting to bend & break its many formulas.
 There may be a few fauves left, a few Brechtian provocateurs, yet cinema has not grown into its fullest possible medium.
 Few beacons of light are left.
 American cinema has stumbled, been stunted, even placid, for decades.
 The creative innocence of 'Hollywood's Golden Age' has longsince been corrupted.
 The norm is watered-down en masse.
 Underhanded, this distillation is dishonest.
 To be true to cinema one must use its malleability to create new & increasingly engaging forms.
 Much has been left undone.
 To break the conventions, to use innovation, is to utilize cinema.
 We must progress the form.
 We must change not only the way people see cinema, but how it is shown.
 In foresight create new ways of watching.
 Imagine not a movie theatre or television but a hologram generating a micro-thin rectangle with seemingly pitch-perfect visuals.
 The word rectangle was used.

-Citizen Kane).
+This is the recognizable to conventional cinema.
+A much simpler but more superficial way of progressing form, rather than improbably hope for hologram technology, could be to abandon this idea of 16:9 widescreen as the preferred canvass.
+Finding exemplars for using the 4:3 full-screen are easy (Citizen Kane).
 But why bother with rectangles?
 Because of tradition?
 Why not a film concept that utilizes a circle canvass?
 Or a triangle?
 Or a film about a maze in the shape of a heptagon?
 Who's to say it's not aesthetic?
 What about a series of films projected on a 3-dimensional undecahedron?
 Who's to say it's impossible?
 We must challenge such ideas with experimentation.
 For the art of using tangible film, celluloid itself, has long been dying.
 It is a future fact that there will be no more filmmakers – only digital moviemakers, cinemamakers.
 One should be so lucky to use 65mm & 70mm filmstock before it's all gone.
 If one is to compose in a rectangle canvass, it ought to fit a whole lot of Earth in the frame.

-“During filming... there are moments when you have the right not to reply & to let things happen.
+Claire Denis summed up the feeling of excitement in the production phase, saying: “During filming... there are moments when you have the right not to reply & to let things happen.
 Before the shoot, after the shoot, you have to account for everything.”
 When we are not lost in the love of capturing images, responsibility sets in.
 It has been said that a film can be edited wrong a billion different ways, & that there may only be a hundred, or a few dozen ways of getting it right.
 As preproduction allows imaginative vision to take root, postproduction enables proficiency of the form.
 Like a verb, montage is an infinitive game.
 We utilize editing to bind varying subjects & tenses.

 In the trailer for Vérités et Mensonges, Orson Welles intones, “This lady, does she know more than she's telling?
 Or is she telling more than she knows?”
 This is both the essential paradigm of cinema, as well as its own romantic paradox.
 Tugging the question: How can we give the most accurate & honest depiction of the feeling of being alive, if by filming we are interfering & therefore influencing life's natural state?